-3.5. tbl, eqn, refer
+3.5. tbl, eqn

 One view of troff is as an assembler language for text processing.
-If this be true, then eqn, tbl, refer and later preprocessors are the high-level compilers that go with it.
+If this be true, then eqn and tbl are the high-level compilers that go with it.

 Mathematics has always been an inconvenience to traditional typesetting.
 This observation led Brian Kernighan and Lorinda Cherry to develop eqn for UNIX, and would later lead Donald Knuth to write his TeX typesetting package with math capabilities built in.